 All duct work, supply and return, must be properly sized for the design airflow requirement of the equipment.
 Air Conditioning Contractors of America (ACCA) is an excellent guide to proper sizing.

-Refer to Tables 10, 11, 12, 13, 14 and 15 in this Manual for maximum static pressure available for duct design.
+Refer to Tables 10, 11, 12, 13, 14 and 15 for maximum static pressure available for duct design.